 Just a few weeks after I took the second photo, his doctor declared that his foot was healed.

 He tried some expensive manuka honey on the new sore, but it actually made it worse.
 (That can happen, but not always.
 THIS STUDY hints to a possible reason as to why.)
 He decided to try medical treatments again (that didn’t work, again) then circled back to local raw honey.
-Then, he fell and broke his hip opening up a new set of problems!
+Then, he fell and broke his hip (during a snowball fight with some grandkids) opening up a new set of problems!

-The good news is that today, his foot is completely healed again and his hip is so much better, that getting him to sit down long enough to take off his shoe so I could get a final photo of his healed foot has yet to happen.
-(But, I’ll update this post when I get one.)
+The good news is that today, his foot is completely healed again and his hip is so much better, that getting him to sit down long enough to take off his shoe so I could get a final photo of his healed foot didn’t happen.

 Before I give the exact regimen he followed, it’s important to know that he did all of this with the approval of his doctors.
 Surprisingly, every single one he talked to had heard of using honey on diabetic sores, yet not a single one had felt the need to suggest it to him. (!!!)